Ragazoor/typed-future/README.md

 recommend checking out [ZIO](https://zio.dev/overview/getting-started) or [Monix BIO](https://bio.monix.io/docs/introduction) instead.
 However if you do not want to commit to another effect system and still want typed errors feel free to use this library.
+There also isn't much code and you are free to copy it!

 # Installation